ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/CourseAPI.rst

 The standard Java API can be found here (this is Java SE 8): https://docs.oracle.com/javase/8/docs/api/.
-Here is a quick comparison beteween the interfaces we have defined above, and the most similar ones that are defined the standard Java API:
+Here is a quick comparison beteween the interfaces we have defined above, and the most similar ones that are defined in the standard Java API:

 - **Iterable, Collection, List**: These interfaces are the same as Iterable_, Collection_ and List_ in the standard Java API, but with fewer methods.